drBenway/pixi-vn-wiki/start/make-visual-novel.md

 ## Choice menus

-Now we would ask the player if he wants to continue with the second part of the visual novel.
+Now we will ask the player if he wants to continue with the second part of the visual novel, in the last `start` step.

 To do this we will use the [choice menus](/start/choices.md).